nikhil-31/Cinestine/README.md

 # Cinestine

+##Playstore
+Click here to <a href="https://play.google.com/store/apps/details?id=comnikhil_31.httpsgithub.cinestine&hl=en">Download</a>.

 ## Overview

 An application that allows the user to discover new and exiciting movies.
 It was a part of the udacity nanodegree project P2.
 The main screen displays movies in three tabs the first 2 tabs are sort movies on most popular and top rated.
 Clicking on a movie will display more information about the movie is displayed like trailers, reviews, The movie can be saved to a database for future viewing which will be displayed in the favouritites tab, The movie trailer url can be shared using the share button at the top right.

 ##Instructions

-Add a valid **TMDb API key** in the extras package, java class TmdbUrls
+Add a valid **TMDb API key** in the extras package, java class TmdbUrls.
+Ignore if downloaded application from the play store

 ##Libraries used: